ivanvanderbyl/skyscraper/README.markdown

         articles.scrape do
           title css('div.story-block h4.heading')
-          author css('.comment .author')
           body css('p.body')
         end
       end
     end

-p.
 This would create a new record for each page and fill the title and body attributes of the Page model, and then iterate over each comment and create a new record for Page.{instance}.comments association.

 Note on Patches/Pull Requests
 ===